ymcui/Eval-on-NN-of-RC/README.md

 **Note that, this repository will be updated irregularly**

 ##Introduction
 This repository contains an empirical comparison on current neural networks on Cloze-style Reading Comprehension.
-The content only represent personal views on these works.
+The content only represent PERSONAL views on these works.
 Any discussions will be welcome.
 (Please go to `Issue` Tab)

 For those who are not familiar with this task, please read related papers, such as [Hermann et al., 2015](http://arxiv.org/abs/1506.03340).